Dark sector production and baryogenesis from not quite black holes: Discussion

 For the baryon asymmetry production, we have considered the out-of-equilibrium decay of heavy particles and electroweak baryogenesis.
 In the latter case, the total asymmetry produced by 2-2-holes scales with an inverse power of $\Mmin$, and even in the case with the Planck mass, a considerably large CP-violating phase is required to generate the observed value.
 As for the production through particle decays, our discussion applies to both baryogenesis through direct B-violating decays and leptogenesis, depending on whether the background temperature after evaporation is smaller or larger than the electroweak scale.

 Figure~\ref{BaryoSum} shows the upper bound on the decay particle mass as a function of $\Mmin$ from the requirement of baryon asymmetry generation.
 As in the case of dark matter production, the particle has to be lighter for increasing $\Mmin$.
 Baryogenesis through direct B-violating decays can operate for a wide range of $\Mmin$, while leptogenesis is only allowed in the small region around $\Mmin=\Mp$ since the initial mass has to take a smaller value.
 For the former case, the mass has to be smaller than $\sim10^{9}$ GeV, and this is much lower than the expected range in GUT framework.
-Special arrangements for the B-violating particle are then required to evade the strong constraints on proton decay.
 For leptogenesis, although the right hand neutrino can stay light, the parameter space we show assumes a quite large CP-violating parameter and a large number of degrees of freedom for the decay particle.
 For a more realistic case, the available parameter space may disappear.

-Finally, in contrast to black holes, dark sector particles or particles responsible for baryon asymmetry generation can be reproduced at present by evaporation of the merger products of remnant binaries.
-Since the merger product acquires a very high temperature $T_{\mathrm{merger}}$, heavy particles produced with a suppressed rate before could be numerously produced now.
-From Fig.~\ref{MH} and Fig.~\ref{BaryoSum}, we can see that $T_\textrm{merger}$ is in general much larger than the relevant mass scales and the emitted particles must be ultra-relativistic.
-We have already considered the flux constraints on the SM particles from this process.
-A detectable flux of dark sector particles can be expected when the dark sector has a large number of degrees of freedom.
-Depending on how they interact with the SM, the search strategies for these relativistic fluxes could differ.
-We leave this for future work.